Nishidhnaikburye/UnstableDiffusion/README.md

 # UnstableDiffusion
-# Numerical Anslysis of Diffusion using mean valye of temperature at nodes having coincinging Boundary Conditons
+# Numerical Anslysis of Diffusion using mean value of temperature at nodes having coinciding Boundary Conditons

 # Heat Diffusion Simulation